Phoenix: A Modular and Versatile Framework for C/C++ Pointer Analysis: Abstract

 \section{Abstract}

-We present Phoenix, a modular pointer analysis framework for C/C++ that unifies multiple state-of-the-art alias analysis algorithms behind a single, stable interface.
-Phoenix addresses the fragmentation of today’s C/C++ pointer analysis ecosystem by cleanly separating IR construction, constraint generation, solver backends, and client-facing queries—making analyses easy to compare, swap, and compose while exposing explicit precision–performance trade-offs.
-We evaluate Phoenix against SVF under two representative configurations: a flow- and context-insensitive setting and a more precise flow- and context-sensitive setting, on 28 GNU coreutils programs.
-Phoenix delivers robust speedups in the baseline configuration (up to 2.88$\times$) and remains competitive—and often faster—even in the stronger precision regime (up to 2.91$\times$), without a systematic runtime penalty.
-In production, Phoenix serves as the analysis substrate for static analysis and fuzzing tools that have uncovered hundreds of new bugs and enabled deployments reporting $>1,000$ bugs found in an industrial toolchain.
+We present \ToolName, a modular pointer analysis framework for C/C++ that unifies multiple alias analysis algorithms behind a single, stable interface. \ToolName\ addresses the fragmentation of today’s C/C++ pointer analysis ecosystem by cleanly separating IR construction, constraint generation, solver backends, and client-facing queries—making analyses easy to compare, swap, and compose while exposing explicit precision--performance trade-offs.
+We evaluate two comparisons on 28 GNU coreutils programs: \ToolName-FICI versus SVF-FICI, where both analyses are flow-insensitive and context-insensitive, and \ToolName-FSCS versus SVF-FSCI, where the former is flow- and context-sensitive and the latter is flow-sensitive but context-insensitive. \ToolName-FICI is faster on all benchmarks, with a maximum speedup of 2.88$\times$.
+For the second comparison, \ToolName-FSCS is faster on 13 benchmarks, slower on 14, and tied on one, with a maximum speedup of 2.91$\times$.
+In production, \ToolName\ serves as the analysis substrate for static analysis and fuzzing tools that have uncovered hundreds of new bugs in open-source software and industrial deployments.